dizukl/UKL-DIZApps/README.md

 #### Simple Startup
 From the folder you unpacked the archive to just start the **DizApp01.exe** file.
 See below for the configuration opportunities.
 The DizApp01.exe file is a Windows console app that starts all components needed, including the Python environment and the Nginx server bundled here.

+DIZApp01 can be configured to run in workstation mode or server mode (see section "Configuration" below).
+Workstation mode is the default setting.
+In this mode, after starting the server engine, the default webbrowser of the current user is called with the start page of the app.

 #### Windows Service
 DizApp01 may be executed as a Windows service.
 Use the **DizApp01Service.exe** as service executable.